 Agile Marketing: A Marathon, not a Sprint!

-An increasingly popular marketing trend, Agile Marketing involves data-mining and analytics to constantly seek favorable openings or answers to problems in real-time, adopting and assessing situations, and promptly repeating the process.
+An increasingly popular marketing trend, Agile Marketing, involves data-mining and analytics to constantly seek favorable openings or answers to problems in real-time, adopting and assessing situations, and promptly repeating the process.
 When operating at scale, a high-functioning Agile Marketing Group operates multiple projects simultaneously with numerous novel ideas being conceptualized.
-With marketing budgets becoming increasingly constrained, efficient marketing strategies continue to hold paramount consequences for majority of corporations.
+With marketing budgets becoming increasingly constrained, efficient marketing strategies continue to hold paramount consequences for the majority of corporations.

 Agile Marketing Steps

 1. Setting of SMART goals